 5.4 The University may inspect, lock, block, scan, clone or remove any Brookes’ owned computer, drive or information at any time at its sole discretion.

 5.5 Users should be aware that breach of these rules may constitute a criminal offence or result in disciplinary action under either the Student Conduct Regulations or the Staff Conditions of Service.

 5.6 The University will cooperate with law enforcement authorities to prosecute offenders.

-7.1 This policy shall be reviewed at least annually by the Chief Information Officer or his nominee, currently the Head of Information Management.
+7.1 This policy shall be reviewed at least annually by the Chief Information Officer or his nominee, currently the Head of Information Security Management.

 7.2 Where the Chief Information Officer considers that one or more material changes have been made to the policy, the policy shall be presented to the University’s Executive Board as a consultation document.

 7.3 The Chief Information Officer is responsible for keeping the policy accessible to users and for bringing changes of significance to the attention of users by whatever means he thinks appropriate.

 7.4 Changes to this policy are authorised with immediate effect by the Chief Operating Officer on the advice of the Chief Information Officer whether at a meeting of the University’s Executive Board or otherwise.